-Additionally what name-spaces are selected for virtualization can be dynamic or conditional.
+Additionally, the selection of name-space virtualization can be dynamic or conditional.
 For example, the PID namespace is not separated from the host by default, but if you want to separate it, you can with a command line (or environment variable) setting.
 You can also decide you want to contain a process so it can not reach out to the host file system if you don’t know if you trust the image.
 But by default, you are allowed to interface with all of the resources, devices and network inside the container as you are outside the container.

 Compatibility with standard work-flows, pipes and IO

 Singularity abstracts the complications of running an application in an environment that differs from the host.
 For example, applications or scripts within a Singularity container can easily be part of a pipeline that is being executed on the host.
 Singularity containers can also be executed from a batch script or other program (e.g. an HPC system’s resource manager) natively.

 Some usage examples of Singularity can be seen as follows: